thomasclarke1969/documentation/integration/ios/conversations.md

 // Removes a participant from an existing conversation
 // Removed participants will only lose access to future content.
 They will retain access
-// to the conversation and all preceeding content.
+// to the conversation and all preceding content.
 [layerClient removeParticipants:@[@"USER-IDENTIFIER"] fromConversation:conversation error:nil];
 ```